Data-driven Algorithms for Dimension Reduction in Causal Inference: Covariate selection: context, theory and algorithms

 \subsection{Context}

-We consider a binary treatment, $T$, which will take on the value of 1 if treatment is received and 0 if no treatment (or an alternative treatment) is received.
-We work within the potential outcome framework for causal inference \cite{Neyman23,Rubin74,Rubin77}, and for each unit we define two potential outcomes, $Y_1$ if the unit is treated and $Y_0$ if the unit is untreated.
-For each unit, only one of the potential outcomes can be observed and we denote the observed response $Y$, where $Y=TY_1+(1-T)Y_0$.
-Let $\mathbf{X}$ denote a set of covariates observed for all units.
-We consider two parameters of interest, the average treatment effect,
+We consider a binary treatment, $T$, which will take on the value of 1 if treatment is received and 0 otherwise.
+For each unit we define two potential outcomes \cite{Neyman23,Rubin74,Rubin77}, $Y_1$ if the unit is treated and $Y_0$ if the unit is untreated.
+Only one of the potential outcomes can be observed for each unit, and we denote the observed response $Y$, where $Y=TY_1+(1-T)Y_0$.
+Let $X$ denote a set of covariates observed for all units.
+The parameter of interest considered is the average treatment effect,